Vantrue E1 Pro Specs

 Vantrue E1 Pro Review

-The E1 Pro is a tiny, approximately cube-shaped dash cam with 3 buttons and a 1.5″ screen on the back.
+The Vantrue E1 Pro is a tiny, approximately cube-shaped dash cam with 3 buttons and a 1.5″ screen on the back.
 It comes with a CPL filter out of the box and supports true 4K resolution (3840×2160 pixels) at 30 frames per second (fps).
+There’s no rear camera, so this is a 1-channel (1CH) dash cam.

-It will take memory cards up to 1TB (Terabyte) in size, which is more than any other dash cam we’ve reviewed so far.
-Most recent dash cams only support up to 512GB.
-A 1TB SD card can hold up to 66 hours of 4K video at the highest quality.
+Interestingly, the E1 Pro is the first dash cam we’ve reviewed that works with memory cards up to 1TB (Terabyte) in size.
+Most other dash cams only support up to 512GB, or less.
+A 1TB SD card can hold up to 66 hours of 4K video.

-As mentioned above, the Vantrue E1 Pro very small, and thus quite discreet.
+As mentioned above, the Vantrue E1 Pro is very small, and thus quite discreet.
 It’s almost cube shaped, being a bit deeper than it is high and wide.
-It’s exact measurements are 1.97″ x 1.73″ x 1.73″.
+Its exact measurements are 1.97″ x 1.73″ x 1.73″.

-The downside of its small size is that the screen on the rear is tiny and a bit crammed with icons.
-Also, it can be a bit fiddly to operate it via the three small buttons.
+The downside of its small size is that the screen on the rear is tiny, and crammed with icons.
+Also, the E1 Pro can be somewhat fiddly to operate via the three small buttons.

 In most cases, it’s easier to adjust any settings over Wi-Fi, via the app.
 Or use voice commands when you’re driving.